-MY HOME HAS A COUPLE LAYERS OF TILE.
+MY HOME HAS EXISTING TILE.
 DO I HAVE TO REMOVE THE CURRENT TILE BEFORE INSTALLING THE NEW SURFACE?

 If your existing tile is not cracked and can provide a solid foundation, it can serve as a subfloor for a new layer of tile to be installed on top of it.
 Another necessary precaution is to make sure your floor is level before installing new tile.
 Unlevel floors can eventually cause both layers of tile to crack, The following steps are helpful tips when installing tile over tile: